dmbarbour/glas/docs/GlasCLI.md

 ### Installing Applications

+Users will inevitably want to 'install' applications to ensure they're available for offline use.

+        glas --install AppName*
+        glas --uninstall AppName*
+        glas --update

-Users might 'install' some applications to ensure they're available for offline use.
-To simplify tooling, the user configuration might specify a text file where a list of installs is recorded.
-Users would maintain this file through a text editor or through command line operations such as 'glas --install' and 'glas --uninstall'.
-Use of 'glas --update' could process the file, downloading resources and maintaining the local cache.
+To simplify tooling, the configuration will specify a separate text file where installs are managed by 'glas --install' and 'glas --uninstall'.
+This can be paired with a computed list of installs defined within the configuration.
+When the user runs 'glas --update', the cache is maintained according to the current list of installs.

+The proposed interface only supports applications defined within the configuration and referenced by name.
+It is feasible to extend this to scripts, referencing file paths or URLs.
+(I would not recommend installing '--cmd' text!)

 ### Shared Memo-Cache